-Proposal REDD.1: Winyates Green Triangle, Mappleborough Green Where it is to be delivered Land south of A4023 and east of Far Moor Lane, Redditch Approx. 12 hectares (gross) What is to be delivered Employment within Class B1, B2 and B8 uses When it is to be delivered By 2031 How it is to be delivered Private sector Specific requirements provide for a minimum of 15% of total floorspace within Clas B1(a) office and Class B1(b) research and development uses primary vehicle access off A4023 protect important natural features on the site retain mature hedgerow along western boundary protect amenity of adjacent residential properties traffic management and mitigation measures on A435 a appropriate pedestrian and cycle links to adjacent residential areas
+Proposal REDD.1: Winyates Green Triangle, Mappleborough Green Where it is to be delivered Land south of A4023 and east of Far Moor Lane, Redditch Approx. 12 hectares (gross) What is to be delivered Employment within Class B1, B2 and B8 uses When it is to be delivered By 2031 How it is to be delivered Private sector Specific requirements provide for a minimum of 15% of total floorspace within Class B1(a) office and Class B1(b) research and development uses primary vehicle access off A4023 protect important natural features on the site retain mature hedgerow along western boundary protect amenity of adjacent residential properties traffic management and mitigation measures on A435 as appropriate pedestrian and cycle links to adjacent residential areas de-culvert and enhance the existing watercourse feature protect priority habitats within the site

-Proposal REDD.2: Gorcott Hill, Mappleborough Green Where it is to be delivered Land north of A4023 and west of A435 Approx. 7 hectares (gross) What is to be delivered Employment within Class B1, B2 and B8 uses When it is to be delivered By 2031 How it is to be delivered Private sector Specific requirements provide for a minimum of 15% of total floorspace within Class B1(a) office and Class B1(b) research and development uses vehicle access off A4023 protect character and setting of Gorcott Hall retain mature hedgerows and trees on the site traffic management and mitigation measures on A435 as appropriate pedestrian and cycle links across A4023 to adjacent residential areas
+Proposal REDD.2: Gorcott Hill, Mappleborough Green Where it is to be delivered Land north of A4023 and west of A435 Approx. 7 hectares (gross) What is to be delivered Employment within Class B1, B2 and B8 uses When it is to be delivered By 2031 How it is to be delivered Private sector Specific requirements provide for a minimum of 15% of total floorspace within Class B1(a) office and Class B1(b) research and development uses vehicle access off A4023 protect character and setting of Gorcott Hall retain mature hedgerows and trees on the site traffic management and mitigation measures on A435 as appropriate pedestrian and cycle links across A4023 to adjacent residential areas protect and enhance the Pool and Blacksoils Brook protect priority habitats within the site